Radiation from relativistic shocks with turbulent magnetic fields: Discussion

-Emission obtained with the method described above is obtained self-consistently, and automatically accounts for magnetic field structures on small scales responsible for jitter emission.
-By performing such calculations for simulations with different parameters, we can investigate and compare the different regimes of jitter- and synchrotron-type emission \cite{medv00,medv06}.
-The feasibility of this approach has already been demonstrated \cite{hedeT05,hedeN05}, and its implementation is straightforward.
-Thus, we should be able to address the low frequency GRB spectral index violation of the synchrotron spectrum line of death \cite{medv06}.
+Emission obtained with the method described above is self-consistent, and automatically accounts for magnetic field structures on the small scales responsible for jitter emission.
+By performing such calculations for simulations with different initial parameters, we can investigate and compare the different regimes of jitter- and synchrotron-type emission \citep{eps73,medv00,medv06}.
+The feasibility of this approach has already been demonstrated \citep{hedeT05,hedeN05}, and its implementation is straightforward.
+Thus, we should be able to address the low frequency GRB spectral index violation of the synchrotron spectrum line of death \citep{medv06}.